MLT93/UNIR/README.md

 * **Development Environments:** Provides hands-on experience with popular development tools and IDEs.
 * **Communication Skills in a Foreign Language:** Focuses on technical communication and presentation skills in English.
 * **Personal Employability Itinerary:** Guides students in developing their professional profiles and job search strategies.
-* **Markup Languages and Information Management Systems:** Covers HTML, CSS, and content management systems.
+* **Markup Languages and Management Systems:** Covers HTML, CSS, and content management systems.
 * **Programming:** Delves into programming languages such as JavaScript, Python, and PHP.
 * **Computer Systems:** Explores computer architecture, operating systems, and networking.